 - 1 pinch red pepper flakes

-- ½ teaspoon salt (optional)
+- ½ tsp salt optional

-- 2 tablespoons balsamic vinegar
+- 2 tbsp balsamic vinegar

-- ½ teaspoon soy sauce
+- ½ tsp soy sauce

-- ¼ teaspoon agave nectar or sugar
+- ¼ tsp agave or sugar

-- 1 cup cooked chickpeas, rinsed and drained
+- 1 cup cooked chickpeas rinsed and drained

-Remove any large stems from the greens and discard.
+- Remove any large stems from the greens and discard.
 Tear the leaves into bite-sized pieces.

-- In a deep pot or wok, sauté the onion in a tablespoon or two of vegetable broth until mostly faded to pink, about 4 minutes.
+- In a deep pot or wok, sauté the onion in a tablespoon or two of vegetable broth until mostly faded to pink—about 4 minutes.

-Add the balsamic vinegar, soy sauce, and agave or sugar to the liquid in the pan (if there is no liquid, add 2 tablespoons of broth).
+- Add the balsamic vinegar, soy sauce, and agave or sugar to the liquid in the pan.
+If there is no liquid, add 2 tablespoons of broth.